nasa/HDTN/README.md

 Automating Output Retrival from bp_sink.sh
 =========================================
-1.) install python pip3
-2.) *pip3 install openpyxl
-3.)
-Inside the HDTN folder, paste this command: ./test_scripts_linux/aws_arm_tests/bp_sink.sh > output.txt
+** Python and pip need to be installed in order for this to work **
+1. `pip install openpyxl`
+2. Navigate inside the HDTN folder and run the following command: `./test_scripts_linux/aws_arm_tests/bp_sink.sh > output.txt`. **This will dump the output of the bp_sink script into a .txt file called "output"**
-4.)
-Terminate the Script Using Ctrl + C
+3. The script has to be terminated manually using Ctrl + C
-5.)
-Open the the output.txt file and copy the contents to your local machine
+4. Copy the contents of output.txt to your local machine
+5. On your local machine, retrieve the bpSinkOutputToExcel.py file from this gitHub
-5.)
-On your local machine, create a folder and put bpSinkOutputToExcel.py and the output.txt file in the same folder
+6. On your local machine, create a new folder and put bpSinkOutputToExcel.py and the output.txt file in the same folder. **It should be noted, the .txt file has to be named "output", otherwise the python program will not work**
-6.)
-Run the bpSinkOutputToExcel.py file
+7. Run the bpSinkOutputToExcel.py file
-7.)
-A new file will be created inside the folder called "bpSinkOutputs.xlsx".
-This is the file that contains the necessary data.
+8. After the program has executed, a new file will be created inside the folder named "bpSinkOutputs.xlsx". **This is the file that contains the necessary output data.**